top of page

 Scott: Stop using it entirely.
 Just go cans.

-Sofia: You know I really don’t see why we can’t just drink from cans.
+Sofia: I really don’t see why we can’t just drink from cans.

 Scott: Yeah.

-Sofia: At one point you also have to wonder why you go down this innovation route of “We’ll make all of our bottles 100% from recycled PET.”
-And they say that they do, but it’s not the case, because we just said that only one part of a bottle is made of PET and the rest is a different kind of plastic that goes in the lid.
-The lid problem is extremely underestimated when it comes to the plastic bottle issue.
+Sofia: At one point, you also have to wonder why you went down this innovation route: "We’ll make all of our bottles 100% from recycled PET.”
+They say that they do, but it’s not the case because we just said that only one part of a bottle is made of PET, and the rest is a different kind of plastic that goes in the lid.
+The lid problem is highly underestimated in terms of the plastic bottle issue.

-One of the misconceptions that I’ve heard is that, because plastic is lighter than other materials like glass, the carbon footprint of a plastic bottle is smaller compared to that of a glass bottle.
-And when you use the parameters that the company is using, it’s true, because it’s light, and therefore you can transport more bottles in the same space compared to glass, etc. But then you have to think about, where did this bottle come from?
+One of the misconceptions I’ve heard is that because plastic is lighter than other materials like glass, a plastic bottle's carbon footprint is smaller than that of a glass bottle.
+When you use the parameters that the company is using, it’s true because it’s light, and therefore, you can transport more bottles in the same space compared to glass, etc. But then you have to think about where this bottle came from.
 How far did it travel from the factory to the other factory and finally to the store?

-There are statements that are made that can easily use data to mislead you into thinking that the choices that they’re making are reasonable and reasoned and based on sustainable principles.
-Because it’s not just one step that creates that carbon footprint, it’s the entire production process.
-And ultimately, whenever you’re using something that, at some point in time, has required fossil fuels in its production, their carbon footprint is already skyrocketing compared to something that doesn’t.
+Some statements are made that can easily use data to mislead you into thinking that the choices that they’re making are reasonable and reasoned, and based on sustainable principles.
+It’s not just one step that creates that carbon footprint; it’s the entire production process.
+And ultimately, whenever you’re using something that, at some point in time, has required fossil fuels in its production, its carbon footprint is already skyrocketing compared to something that doesn’t.

 Scott: So what happens when you try to recycle a plastic cup that has some residue of soda or beer… it’s contaminated in some way that doesn’t make it eligible to be recycled.

-Sofia: Well, that depends on the facility and their capacities.
-But I think there is a very high chance that it’s just not gonna be recycled in the end.
-The machinery that is used in recycling facilities is quite sensitive, and things can get broken really easily if they’re not sorted properly.
-And so in most facilities, you’re not gonna risk breaking down the whole process over one piece of waste.
+Sofia: Well, that depends on the facility and its capacities.
+But I think there is a very high chance that it’s just not be recycled in the end.
+The machinery used in recycling facilities is quite sensitive, and things can get broken quickly if they’re not appropriately sorted.
+And so, in most facilities, you won’t risk breaking down the whole process over one piece of waste.
 You’re just gonna throw it out.

-The way that this is handled is definitely one of the problems in the recycling process.
+How this is handled is one of the problems in the recycling process.
 It’s getting a little bit smarter, I think, thanks to innovation.
-There are some companies that now use robots to sort through waste, and these robots are becoming smarter, and hopefully those kinds of flaws in the system can be fixed.
-But there is also an element of awareness that needs to come in because if you could just easily know what to do with this piece of plastic, then you would know how to dispose of it, whether it needs to be washed or not, whether it needs to be washed or dry, or whether you can just chuck it away.
-Like, what level of oil residue is OK?
-I mostly just rinse them under really hot water, and I hope that that’s the trick.
+Some companies now use robots to sort through waste, and these robots are becoming more innovative.
+Hopefully, those kinds of flaws in the system can be fixed.
+But there is also an element of awareness that needs to come in because if you could just quickly know what to do with this piece of plastic, then you would know how to dispose of it, whether it needs to be washed or not, whether it needs to be washed or dry, or whether you can chuck it away.
+What level of oil residue is OK?
+I mostly rinse them under really hot water, and I hope that that’s the trick.

 Scott: That’s more than I do.
-I’m wondering how much plastic we actually are using as consumers.
+I’m wondering how much plastic we are using as consumers.

-Sofia: You can find different kinds of statistics, but one of the ballpark figures that is used is that we produce 520,000 tons of plastic a day, and specifically to plastic bottles, the ballpark figure is that every year there are 500 billion PET bottles sold.
+Sofia: You can find different kinds of statistics, but one of the ballpark figures used is that we produce 520,000 tons of plastic a day, and specifically for plastic bottles, the ballpark figure is that every year, there are 500 billion PET bottles sold.
 So overall, the dismal rate of recycling for plastic globally is 9%.
-But according to the US government, in the US in 2018, 29.1% of PET bottles were recycled.
-So that’s actually quite a promising statistic, and it shows that whatever infrastructure is there already, at least for one of these products, is kind of working.
+However, according to the US government, in 2018, 29.1% of PET bottles were recycled.
+So that’s a pretty promising statistic, and it shows that whatever infrastructure is there already, at least for one of these products, is working.

 It’s a start.
 It’s not ideal.
-That means two thirds of all PET bottles, either they end up in a landfill or in the environment.
-But it shows there is some form of infrastructure that you can build on.
+Two-thirds of all PET bottles end up in landfills or the environment.
+But it shows that there is some form of infrastructure that you can build on.
 You’re not starting from zero.

 Scott: OK.
-I want to end with a lightning round because I bet a lot of us have the same questions after hearing all about this.
+I want to end with a lightning round because I bet many of us have the same questions after hearing about this.

 Scott: Are you ready?